 More Info... by email

-As with any organ cleanse, it is important to begin with the colon.
-If the colon is not previously flushed, waste will back up and enter the bloodstream.
-This recycling can cause extreme nausea and illness.
+As detox programs become more popular, a greater variety of programs with different rules can be found.
+These methods generally vary based on the organ which the plan claims to cleanse.
+In regards to a liver cleanse or detox, proponents often encourage cleansing of other organs and systems first.
+For example, they may advise to begin with the colon.
+It is often argued that if the colon is not previously flushed, waste will back up and enter the bloodstream, causing extreme nausea and illness.
 In order to have a productive cleanse, the blood coming through the liver should be as clean and clear of toxins as possible.
-Many health practitioners also recommend a kidney and parasite cleanse prior to starting a liver cleanse as well.
+Some also recommend a kidney and parasite cleanse prior to starting a liver cleanse.

 Proponents of liver detoxification argue that chemicals, cholesterol deposits, fats, gallstones, metals and other toxic materials compromise the liver.
 They encourage the use of liver detoxification to maintain a healthy liver.
 The ingredients recommended in most liver detox programs are fresh organic apple juice, Epsom salts, olive oil and lemon juice.
 The procedure typically takes two days to complete.
 During that time, apple juice is consumed every two hours, except during sleep.
 Simple fruits and vegetables are the only foods that should be eaten during this time.
 At the end of the two-day juice fast, two tablespoons (30 ml) of Epsom salts in water are taken.
 This is done immediately before bed.
 The Epsom salts are followed by a half of a cup (120 ml) of organic, cold-pressed olive oil with lemon juice.